 - Carefully review the purchase contract.
 Take your time and ask questions.
 Don't feel pressured into signing until you are ready.

-- Write your interest rate down.
+- Write down your interest rate.
 Never sign a deal or drive away in your new car if you don't see your interest rate in writing.

 - Understand the sales tax and fees.
 Sales tax is a percentage of the cost of the car.
 Documentation fees are the cost the dealership charges for filling out the contract.
 Registration fees are paid to the state on behalf of the buyer.

-What are some car sales tricks to avoid?
+What are some car dealership tricks to avoid?

 According to DMV.org, here are a few dealership tactics to be cautious of when you're negotiating a new car price.